ShajibEwuCse19/Fresh-Graduate-software-engineering-interview-preparation-in-a-Bangladeshi-Tech-Company/README.md

 ## 5. Project-Related Questions from Your CV

 - Be prepared to discuss the frameworks, patterns, and technologies used in your projects.
-- Describe at least two projects where you implemented a user interface (UI), used a database, and performed CRUD operations.
+- Keep at least two projects in which you implemented a user interface (UI), used a database, and performed CRUD operations.

 ## 6. Basics of Version Control